DynamoDS/Dynamo/doc/integration_docs/1_entryPoint.md

 It consists of the following:

-* DynamoCorePath // Where the loading DynamoCore binaries are
+* DynamoCorePath // Where the loading DynamoCore binaries are located

-* DynamoHostPath // Where the Dynamo integration binaries are
+* DynamoHostPath // Where the Dynamo integration binaries are located

-* GeometryFactoryPath // Where loaded libG binaries are
+* GeometryFactoryPath // Where loaded libG binaries are located

-* PathResolver
+* PathResolver //object that helps to resolve various files

-* PreloadLibraryPaths // Which preloaded nodes binaries are, e.g. DSOffice.dll
+* PreloadLibraryPaths // where are preloaded nodes binaries located, e.g. DSOffice.dll

-AdditioanlNodeDirectories // Where additional node binaries are
+* AdditioanlNodeDirectories // Where additional node binaries are located

-AdditionalResolutionPaths // Additional assembly resolution folder
+* AdditionalResolutionPaths // Additional assembly resolution paths for other dependencies that might be required while loading libraries

-UserDataRootFolder // User data folder, e.g. "AppData\Roaming\Dynamo\Dynamo Revit"
+* UserDataRootFolder // User data folder, e.g. `"AppData\Roaming\Dynamo\Dynamo Revit"`

-CommonDataRootFolder // Default folder for saving custom definitions, samples, gallery
+* CommonDataRootFolder // Default folder for saving custom definitions, samples, gallery etc.

-Context // Integrator host name + version
+* Context // Integrator host name + version `(Revit<BuildNum>)`

-SchedulerThread // Integrator scheduler thread implementing ISchedulerThread
+* SchedulerThread // Integrator scheduler thread implementing `ISchedulerThread` - for most integrators this is the Main UI thread or from whatever thread they can access their API.

-StartInTestMode // Whether the current session is a test automation session
+* StartInTestMode // Whether the current session is a test automation session - modifies a bunch of Dynamo behavior - don't use unless you are writing tests.

-AuthProvider // Integrator’s implementation of IAuthProvider, e.g. RevitOxygenProvider implementation is in Greg.dll - Used for packageManager upload integration.
+* AuthProvider // Integrator’s implementation of IAuthProvider, e.g. RevitOxygenProvider implementation is in Greg.dll - Used for packageManager upload integration.

 ### Preferences

-Default preference setting path is managed by PathManager.PreferenceFilePath, e.g. "AppData\\Roaming\\Dynamo\\Dynamo Revit\\2.5\\DynamoSettings.xml".
-Integrators can pick if you would like to also ship your customized preference setting file to a location you have aligned with path manager.
-The following are preference setting properties serialized:
+Default preference setting path is managed by `PathManager.PreferenceFilePath`, e.g. `"AppData\\Roaming\\Dynamo\\Dynamo Revit\\2.5\\DynamoSettings.xml"`.
+Integrators can decide if they would like to also ship a customized preference setting file to a location which needs to be aligned with path manager.
+The following are preference setting properties which are serialized:

-IsFirstRun // Indicates if it is the first time running this version of dynamo, e.g. used to determine if need to display GA opt-in/out message.
+* IsFirstRun // Indicates if it is the first time running this version of dynamo, e.g. used to determine if need to display GA opt-in/out message.
 Also used to determine if it’s needed to migrate the legacy Dynamo preference setting when launching a new Dynamo version, so users have consistent experience

-IsUsageReportingApproaved // Indicates whether usage reporting is approved or not
+* IsUsageReportingApproved // Indicates whether usage reporting is approved or not

-IsAnalyticsReportingApproaved // Indicates whether analytics reporting is approved or not
+* IsAnalyticsReportingApproved // Indicates whether analytics reporting is approved or not

-LibraryWidth // The width of the Dynamo left library panel.
+* LibraryWidth // The width of the Dynamo left library panel.

-ConsoleHeight // The height of the console display
+* ConsoleHeight // The height of the console display

-ShowPreviewBubbles // Indicates if preview bubbles should be displayed
+* ShowPreviewBubbles // Indicates if preview bubbles should be displayed

-ShowConnector // Indicates if connectors are displayed
+* ShowConnector // Indicates if connectors are displayed

-ConnectorType //Indicates the type of connector: Bezier or Polyline
+* ConnectorType //Indicates the type of connector: Bezier or Polyline

-BackgroundPreviews // Indicates active state of the specified background preview
+* BackgroundPreviews // Indicates active state of the specified background preview

-RenderPrecision // Indicates which render precision will be used
+* RenderPrecision // The level of render precision - lower generates meshes with less triangles.
+Higher will generate smoother geometry in the background preview.
+128 is a good fast number for preview geometry.

-ShowEdges // Indicates whether surface and solid edges will be rendered
+* ShowEdges // Indicates whether surface and solid edges will be rendered

-ShowDetailedLayout // Indicates whether show detailed or compact layout during search
+* ShowDetailedLayout // UNUSED

-WindowX, WindowY // Last X, Y coordinate of the Dynamo window
+* WindowX, WindowY // Last X, Y coordinate of the Dynamo window

-WindowW, WindowH // Last width, height of the Dynamo window
+* WindowW, WindowH // Last width, height of the Dynamo window

-UseHardwareAcceleration // Should Dynamo use hardware acceleration if it is supported
+* UseHardwareAcceleration // Should Dynamo use hardware acceleration if it is supported

-NumberFormat // The decimal precision used to display numbers.
+* NumberFormat // The decimal precision used to display numbers in preview bubble toString().

-MaxNumRecentFiles // The maximum number of recent file paths to be saved
+* MaxNumRecentFiles // The maximum number of recent file paths to be saved

-RecentFiles // A list of recently opened file paths, touching this will directly affect the recent files list in Dynamo start up page
+* RecentFiles // A list of recently opened file paths, touching this will directly affect the recent files list in Dynamo start up page

-BackupFiles // A list of backup file paths
+* BackupFiles // A list of backup file paths

-CustomPackageFolders // A list of folders containing zero-touch nodes and custom nodes
+* CustomPackageFolders // A list of folders containing zero-touch binaries and direcory paths that will be scanned for packages and custom nodes.

-PackageDirectoriesToUninstall // A list of packages used by the Package Manager to determine which packages are marked for deletion.
+* PackageDirectoriesToUninstall // A list of packages used by the Package Manager to determine which packages are marked for deletion.
+These paths will be deleted if possible during Dynamo startup.

-PythonTemplateFilePath // Path to the Python (.py) file to use as a starting template when creating a new PythonScript Node
+* PythonTemplateFilePath // Path to the Python (.py) file to use as a starting template when creating a new PythonScript Node - this can be used to setup a custom python template for your integration.

-BackupInterval // Indicates how long (in milliseconds) will the graph be automatically saved
+* BackupInterval // Indicates how long (in milliseconds) will the graph be automatically saved

-BackupFilesCount // Indicates how many files will be backed up
+* BackupFilesCount // Indicates how many backups will be made

-PackageDownloadTouAccepted // Indicates if the user has accepted the terms of use for downloading packages from package manager
+* PackageDownloadTouAccepted // Indicates if the user has accepted the terms of use for downloading packages from package manager

-OpenFileInManualExecutionMode // Indicates the default state of the "Open in Manual Mode" checkbox in OpenFileDialog
+* OpenFileInManualExecutionMode // Indicates the default state of the "Open in Manual Mode" checkbox in OpenFileDialog

-NamespacesToExcludeFromLibrary // Indicates (if any) which namespaces should not be displayed in the Dynamo node library.
+* NamespacesToExcludeFromLibrary // Indicates which (if any) namespaces should not be displayed in the Dynamo node library.
 String format: "[library name]:[fully qualified namespace]"

 An example of serialized preference settings: